-This solution is just as easy as free VPNs, however it comes with the benefit of faster connections, no advertising, and usually better privacy policies.
+This solution is just as easy as free VPNs, however it comes with the benefit of faster connections, no advertising, and usually better privacy policies (at least in theory).
 This comes at a cost, but it is usually minimal and worth the money.

 Recommended: Solution #3: Self-Hosted VPN Solution